 = USD 200 (430,000 units sold – 400,000 units expected to sell)

 = USD 200 (30,000 units) = USD 6,000,000 favorable

 How Does it Help in Decision Making?

 Accordingly, unfavorable sales volume variance helps in introspecting the factors which led to the low sales volume.
 Although, the analysis may vary from industry to industry.
-As an illustration, a number of units of air conditioner sold in summer shall obviously be higher than the other two seasons.
+As an illustration, the number of units of air conditioners sold in summer shall obviously be higher than in the other two seasons.
 Hence, while setting up the standards, one has to consider these facts in mind.